 However, the keenest interest for colonial explorers and modern-day readers was in the source of the Niles.
 The shorter Blue Nile originates at Lake Tana in Ethiopia.
 The Scottish explorer James Bruce claimed to be the first European to see its source in 1770.
 But this is disputed, with credible reports the Spanish Jesuit Pedro Páez reached Lake Tana in 1618.
 (Wikipedia)

 The longer White Nile proved far more challenging to explore.
 It originates at Lake Victoria in Uganda.
-And the first European to sight its source, the British explorer John Hanning Speke, didn't do so until 1858.
+The first European to sight its source, the British explorer John Hanning Speke, didn't do so until 1858.
 (Speke also named the vast lake in honour of Queen Victoria.)
-But like Bruce and the Blue Nile, this claim was disputed, principally by Speke's partner in the expedition, Richard Francis Burton.
+But, like Bruce and the Blue Nile, this claim was disputed, principally by Speke's partner in the expedition, Richard Francis Burton.

-And fittingly, it was Henry Morton Stanley, who famously "presumed" he'd met Livingstone, who proved Speke's claim by circumnavigating Lake Victoria in 1876.
+Fittingly, Henry Morton Stanley, who famously "presumed" he'd met Livingstone, proved Speke's claim by circumnavigating Lake Victoria in 1876.
 (Wikipedia)

 LOVE WRITING?